-This is certainly a simple and interesting dish, it looks like a chili, though a bit unusual.
+This is certainly a simple and interesting dish, it looks like chili, though a bit unusual.
 This sort of chili is normally not made with beans.
-Basically what you have is a bowl of meat, carrots and spices in tomato sauce.
-But you can serve it different ways.
+Basically what you have is a bowl of meat, carrots, and spices in tomato sauce.
+But you can serve it in different ways.

 - 1 Tbsp. peanut oil

 - 1 medium yellow onions, peeled and chopped